Earl Williams (1970s catcher): Career stats

 Williams had a career .984 fielding percentage at catcher, and a .991 fielding percentage at first base.
 His worst position was third base, where he had a .892 fielding percentage.

 Death

 Williams died of acute myeloid leukemia at his home in the Somerset section of Franklin Township, Somerset County, New Jersey on January 28, 2013, at the age of 64.
-His wife Linda and her daughter Raquel were with him.
+His wife Linda, her daughter Raquel, and granddaughter Ruqayyah were with him.

+As of August 1, 2026 a street where he lived was named in his honor.
+Earl C. Williams Drive, Somerset, NJ 08873.